FAQ - Medical Radiography

 Foreign transcripts must be evaluated by an approved evaluation center from the list below.
 Please contact our student services for more information.

 No, we do not.
 Our programs are a full-time, day program.
 Monday to Friday from 7:30 a.m. to 5:30 p.m.
 You will also be assigned homework to complete.
 Some programs require some afternoon clinical shifts, but that varies from program to program.
 In addition, we have four online programs.

 Do you offer online courses?

-We have four online programs.
+We have several online programs, but the Medical Radiography program is a face-to-face program.
 Some classes within programs offer a blended learning environment with some online components.

 Who do I contact to set up my career observation at Loma Linda University Medical Center?

 Contact the department for further info.

 How do I start the process of signing up for the 8 hours of career observation?

 You can start the process of signing up for 8 hours of career observation by contacting Will Edmunds at firstname.lastname@example.org.